hyperledger/aries-rfcs/features/0211-route-coordination/README.md

 - We are missing a way to check a single key (or a few keys) without doing a full list.
 - Mediation grant supports only one endpoint.
 What can be done to support multiple endpoint options i.e. http, ws, etc.
 - Requiring proof of key ownership (with a signature) would prevent an edge case where a malicious party registers a key for another party at the same mediator, and before the other party.
+- How do we express terms and conditions for mediation?

 ## Unresolved questions